prometheus/cloudwatch_exporter/README.md

 be used when exporting these metrics for a table, and when exporting any other DynamoDB metrics not listed above.

+### Reloading Configuration

+There are two ways to reload configuration:

+1. Send a SIGHUP signal to the pid: `kill -HUP 1234`
+2. POST to the `reload` endpoint: `curl -X localhost:9106/-/reload`

+If an error occurs during the reload, check the exporter's log output.

 ### Cost

 Amazon charges for every API request, see the [current charges](http://aws.amazon.com/cloudwatch/pricing/).